 I'm an Attorney

-We have collated a large number of information resources from various organisations on our website for you to access.
+We have collated a range of information and resources from various organisations here for you to access.
 Many of the links will take you to an external website where you can access what you are looking for.
 Compass.info is another great source of elder abuse information.
+To navigate, click a topic below or ‘back to the top’ to return to this menu.

 Understanding your attorney role

 It very important to understand your attorney role properly.
 ADA Australia’s explainer video will help you (among other things), understand when your powers begin, how you are to make decisions, as well as your ethical and legal obligations.
-Both ADA Law and Compass.info has great webpages too.
+Both ADA Law and Compass.info have great webpages too, with information about how to be a good attorney.
 There is also a useful factsheet produced by the Queensland Government.

 Explainer Video – How to Act Appropriately as an Attorney (QLD)